kodi-il/radio-il/README.md

 Radio-IL: M3U Playlist for Israeli Radio Stations
 ---------------------------------------------------

-This playlist is intended to be used with IPTVSimple PVR-addon for XBMC by afedchin but will work with any player which support m3u playlist.
+This playlist is intended to be used with IPTVSimple PVR-addon for XBMC by afedchin but will work with any player which support m3u playlist like VLC.
 Logos for the stations available at https://github.com/xbmc-il/logos-il

 Installation instructions: